oscarsaf/DesignHW-/README.md

 create any such whistles I need.  **Note**: You may not describe anything already discussed in class (e.g., the LibreOffice suite or Octave).
+### Professor's Note
+Write your solution here.
+Note, in the past, we've used a full, graphical version of Linux.
+With WSL, you probably don't have as direct a path for exploring software in the Software Manager.
+However, use the power of Google (or AskJeeves) to explore what sorts of open-source software is out there for technical or other applications.

 ### Solution
 During ME 400 I coded daily using VSCode.